paulozip/arauto/README.md

 # Project: Alchemy
 *A interactive tool for time series experimentation*

 Alchemy is an open-source framework that aims to make it **easier to model and experiment time series analysis and forecasting**.
 Alchemy offers a intuitive and interactive interface to explore different parameters for models using Autoregressive models (AR, ARMA, ARIMA, SARIMA, ARIMAX, and SARIMAX).
-More estimators and algorithms
+More estimators and algorithms are on the way.

 # Getting started
 Alchemy can be used in three different ways: